Signs You Need

 When NAD levels dip, so too do some neurotransmitters.
 Neurotransmitters are chemicals that help carry nerve signals.
 Without these chemicals, the brain and body can’t function as well.
 A variety of mental illnesses, including addiction, depression, and anxiety, are linked to low levels of neurotransmitters.
 This means that addiction can lower levels of NAD, which then lowers neurotransmitter levels, producing a brain that doesn’t work as well and a mind that feels plagued by misery.

-Our brain restoration program offers a path out of this nightmare.
-Our NAD IV drips nourish you through detox, restoring your brain and body so you can fight the disease of addiction once and for all.
+Our brain restoration program gives you a potential path out of this nightmare.
+Evidence suggests that our NAD IV drips nourish you through detox, supporting the health of your brain and body so you can fight the disease of addiction.